abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

 Keep the internal link reference
 --------------------------------

-In early releases Smart Link wanted only to help users to create internal links without manually copy/paste URLs, so if the referenced document was deleted or moved after the linking action, you were not helped in keeping this reference.
+In early releases, Smart Link wanted only to help users to create internal links without manually copy/paste URLs, so if the referenced document was deleted or moved after the linking action, you were not helped in keeping this reference.